pedrocorral/chess-challenge/README.md

 As usual, this code uses sbt for its compilation, testing and running.

-The problem is the method (by default) of the "Main" object.
+The problem is the main method (by default) of the "Main" object.
 You can call it directly by using "run" from sbt.
+But take care, it is very verbose.
+Maybe you would like to use the "blind_fold_results" for do the job without dumping so much test.
+Up to you.

 In the other hand, if you want to run the tests, you only need to use "test" from sbt.